 Once a meeting with the Sodexo Manager is established, the AllerTrainU Manager or RDN will work with you to determine dietary options and create an Individual Medical Meal Plan(IMMP).
 By actively working together, the IMMP can be modified and adjusted as needed.This IMMP or diet/nutrition plan will be appropriately communicated with dining managers and staff.

 In your meeting, the AllerTrainU Manager or RDN will work with you to determine dietary options and create an Individual Medical Meal Plan (IMMP).
 By actively working together, the IMMP can be modified and adjusted as needed.
 This IMMP or diet/nutrition plan will be appropriately communicated with dining managers and staff.

 Note: Your diagnosis will not be revealed to Sodexo dining staff.
 However, due to the severity of some allergic reactions, it may be necessary to inform appropriate dining staff and other personnel of your dietary restrictions in order to assist in accommodating your needs.

 An exemption will not be considered until all previous steps have been completed.

 Once all steps above have been exhausted and Dining Services determines that your dietary needs cannot be met through an Individual Medical Meal Plan (IMMP), and dining services has notified ODS, you may follow the steps for registering as a student with a disability for Meal Plan Exemption.

-Complete a Student Intake form, a Confidentiality Agreement form and request the appropriate Medical Disability or Dietary documentation form (see additional information below) to be completed by your licensed professional.
+Complete the Disability Services Application (online portal) and request the appropriate Medical Disability or Dietary documentation form (see additional information below) to be completed by your licensed professional.
 Once all paperwork is received and reviewed by the ODS Director, you will have an initial meeting with the Director.